Visiting Scholar Activities

 San Quentin Prison: Introduction to the U.S. Criminal Justice System & Inmate Rehabilitation Programs

-A new addition to the yearly endeavors we hope to continue.
 In February of 2019, we took a group of visiting scholars to San Quentin State Prison where scholars and IEAS staff alike met with incarcerated individuals who talked about the wealth of prison rehabilitation programs offered by the prison.
 Scholars visited a cellblock.
 Prior to the field trip, we invited Professor Jonathan Simon, Director for the Center of Law a Society, to speak at IEAS and provide a special orientation for staff and scholars alike on the U.S /California State prison system.

 Each May we celebrate spring and take visiting scholars to Brentwood, California for a day of cherry picking.
 After we've filled our buckets (and stomachs!) with cherries, we stop by the San Pablo Dam Reservoir to eat lunch, chat, and relax.